naimuddin01/doctors-portal-client/README.md

 # Doctors Portal

 An doctors portal platform developed with React and React Rest Framework, providing a smooth appointments experience for users.
-Features include user registration and login, doctors available time browsing, cart management, secure checkout with stripe, and order history tracking in customer profiles.
+Features include user registration and login, doctors available time browsing, cart management, secure checkout with appointment history tracking in user profiles.
 Even guest users can doctors available time see hassle-free.
 Also, doctors lists and details can be fetched with REST APIs.

 ## Table of Contents